Thinkofname/thinkofname.github.io/_posts/2017-12-29-december-change-log.md

 ## Twitch

-I've haven't been streaming my work on [twitch here][twitch] lately but sometimes I will pop up and stream for a bit.
+I haven't been streaming my work on [twitch here][twitch] lately but sometimes I will pop up and stream for a bit.
-Feel free to stop by and watch if i'm streaming.
+Feel free to stop by and watch if I'm streaming.

 ## Subreddit

 I've opened a subreddit for the game as per someones suggestion.
-Its mostly empty currently but hopefully that'll change once I get some time to put some work into it.
+It's mostly empty currently but hopefully that'll change once I get some time to put some work into it.
 [Here][subreddit]